callawaycloud/Salesforce-Environment-Vars/README.md

 # Salesforce Environment Variables

-NOTE: This package will soon be released as an unlocked namespace package.
+***WARNING:*** This package will soon be released as an unlocked namespace package.
 I've you have already installed and want to stay up-to-sync with the latest improvements, there will be a manual migration process!

 A simple library for using Custom Metadata to manage simple Key/Value Environment variables + Admin UI.